bakito/adguardhome-sync/README.md

   - url: http://192.168.1.4
     username: username
     password: password
+    # autoSetup: true # if true, AdGuardHome is automatically initialized.

 # Configure the sync API server, disabled if api port is 0
 api: